 5. Goat Island

-Along the south side of Luna Island, there is another island called Goat Island, previously known as Iris Island.
+Along the south side of Luna Island is another island called Goat Island, previously known as Iris Island.
 This island separates Bridal Veil Falls from the Canadian Horseshoe Falls.
 It is only accessible from New York via two bridges without fees.
-Visiting it is among the awesome things to do in Niagara Falls, New York.
+Visiting Niagara Falls, New York, is among the awesome things to do.

-The island is full of forests, woods and walking paths.
+The island is entirely made up of forests, woods, and walking paths.
 Enjoy walking on the nature trails and access the Cave of the Winds, which we will mention later.
-Also, admire the wonderful views of the waterfalls from there.
-The place at sunset is majestic, so make sure to visit the island at this time to enjoy the awesome views of Niagara Falls.
+Also, admire the beautiful views of the waterfalls from there.
+The place at sunset is majestic, so visit the island now to enjoy the incredible views of Niagara Falls.

 On Goat Island, there is an islet called Green Island.
 It is located in the channel that leads to American Falls.
-Green Island was previously known as Bath Island, but the name was changed to Green Island in 1899 in recognition of Andrew Green’s efforts.
+Green Island was previously known as Bath Island, but the name was changed to Green Island in 1899 to recognise Andrew Green’s efforts.
 He was one of the first Niagara Reservation Commissioners who protected this region from private industries.

 6. Three Sisters Islands

 From Goat Island, you can access the Three Sisters Islands.
-There are three historic walking bridges that link these three islands to Goat Island.
+Three historic walking bridges link these three islands to Goat Island.
 Although the Three Sisters Islands is a lesser-known destination, enjoying the natural beauty there is one of the fascinating things to do in Niagara Falls, New York.

 The Three Sisters Islands is off the south shore of Goat Island.
-It has quiet and relaxing walking paths where you can enjoy strolling and unwinding.
+It has quiet and relaxing walking paths to enjoy strolling and unwinding.
 On each island, appreciate the mesmerising landscape of Niagara Falls.
-Take in the unparallel views of the Niagara River Rapids and snap as many beautiful photos as you can.
+Take in the unparalleled views of the Niagara River Rapids and snap as many beautiful photos as you can.

-The Three Sisters Islands were previously known as Moss Islands.
-In 1817, they were named after the daughters of the American commander, General Parkhurst Whitney, during the War of 1812.
+The Three Sisters Islands were previously known as the Moss Islands.
+In 1817, they were named after the American commander General Parkhurst Whitney’s daughters during the War of 1812.
 The name of the first island is Asenath, the big sister.
-The second island was named Angeline, and the third was named Celinda Eliza.
+The second island was Angeline, and the third was Celinda Eliza.

-Actually, the islands are four, not three.
-There is a small island apart from these three islands.
-Named after their little brother, the name of the fourth island is Solon.
+There are four islands, not three.
+There is a small island apart from these three.
+Named after their little brother, the fourth island is Solon.

 7. Terrapin Point

-At the top viewpoint on the western end of Goat Island, there is a major observation tower called Terrapin Point, formerly known as Terrapin Rocks.
-Going to this great tourist attraction is one of the wonderful things to do in Niagara Falls, New York.
+At the top viewpoint on the western end of Goat Island is a significant observation tower called Terrapin Point, formerly known as Terrapin Rocks.
+This great tourist attraction is one of the wonderful things to do in Niagara Falls, New York.

 The Terrapin Tower lighthouse was built in the area in 1833.
 However, many people complained that it disrupted the astonishing views of Niagara Falls.
 That is why the lighthouse was blown up in 1873.